ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 after him a proof rojer, is compelled to
 spend in reducing to readnbj condition
 manuscript that often the writers
-Unselves would be puzzled to read..—
+Unselves would be puzzled to read..— 4
+Proof llder
 </td></tr></table>

 ---